isabella232/advertising-cloud.en/help/integrations/analytics/macros-google-campaign-manager.md

 If you use ad tags from Google Campaign Manager 360 for your Advertising Cloud DSP ads, you can append Analytics for Advertising Cloud parameters to your landing page URLs using the [`%p` macro](https://support.google.com/campaignmanager/table/6096962).

-The parameters allow Advertising Cloud to send click data for the ads to Adobe Analytics.<!-- Correct? -->
+The parameters allow Advertising Cloud to send click data for the ads to Adobe Analytics.

-# Append the Macros to Your Google Campaign Manager 360 Ads
+## Append the Macros to Your Google Campaign Manager 360 Ads

 Within Google Campaign Manager 360, append to the following parameter to the landing page URL: `%pamo=!;`